Fostering A Lifetime of Support

 In our four weekly 12-step meetings — 3 offsite and 1 onsite — clients work the 12 Steps and share their experiences battling addiction.
 While clients work with a recovery specialist to personalize their 12-step programming around their beliefs and addiction, group meetings allow clients to help each other set achievable goals and stay on track.

 CONFIDENTIAL INSURANCE VERIFICATION

 Complete the Form Below to Find Out if You Have Coverage

 An Ongoing Recovery Community

 Recovery doesn’t end with rehab, and neither should the bonds that clients build during their time with us.
-We encourage all our clients to join our alumni brotherhood, where they can find meaningful communication, connection, and support as they begin their life of sobriety.
+We encourage all our clients to join our alumni brotherhood and sisterhood communities, where they can find meaningful communication, connection, and support as they begin their life of sobriety.
 We’re proud of how alumni advise one another and stay in each other’s lives, and we’re glad that they can share in their trials and achievements.